Ringloop/PiSec-Proxy/README.md

-# PiSec-Proxy

-##The local network proxy of the PiSec project (https://github.com/ringloop/pisec)
+# PiSec-Proxy - The local network proxy of the PiSec project (https://github.com/ringloop/pisec)

 Our aim in implementing the Proxy, and the whole PiSec project, was to protect our local network from malware, and data integrity.